How To Build Your Own First Aid Kit

-While originally invented for camping, these are very good for carrying in your vehicle or in a public building like a school.
+While originally invented for camping or hiking trips, these are also very good for carrying in your vehicle or in a public building like a school.
 Remember how I said hypothermia complicates injuries?
 This is particularly the case if someone has a life threatening bleed.
 DON’T move them into the shade.
 Keep them somewhere warm, be it in the direct sunlight or next to a fire or a car’s warm engine block.
+You won’t always be on a main highway, you could be on a back road when this happens where it will take a moment for authorities or EMS to reach you.
 Emergency blankets are also good because you can wrap them up so they don’t get burned on the asphalt of the road.
-(I can’t say where you live, but here in Texas during the summertime when it goes over 100 degrees that asphalt gets HOT.
+(I can’t say where you live, but I am in Texas.
+During the summertime, it goes to be over 100 degrees and that asphalt gets HOT.
 I’ve seen injured people lying on the road get first degree burns from it.)
 As usual, double up on these.
 Two is one and one is none.

 Bag isn’t as important as the pouches are since you won’t be carrying this on your person, but still important.
-You got a lot more leeway, so long as you know where stuff is stationed, the regular people you interact with know where this stuff is stationed, and it remains where you stationed it even when the bag gets jostled around from the road or whatever.
+You got a lot more leeway, so long as you know where stuff is stationed, other people can easily find where stuff is stationed, and it remains where you stationed it even when the bag gets jostled around from the road or a car crash or whatever.
 My personal recommendation is the Lightning X bag, but there are plenty of options from other makers like 5.11 and Uncle Mike’s.
 (Don’t let their holsters fool you, Uncle Mike’s actually makes some really quality duty bags.
-They’re kinda like Blackhawk- they get a bad rep because their holsters are hot garbage, but their other stuff is good.)
+They’re kinda like Blackhawk- they get a bad rep because their holsters are hot garbage, but their other stuff is actually quite good.)

 While not necessarily a first aid kit per se, it’s useful to keep these around in a public building or perhaps in your car if you live in a remote area.
 A lot of these are very idiot proof, but still get some proper training.
 At least a BLS (Basic Life Suppport) course which covers these and giving CPR.
 Choosing the right AED can be a daunting task though, so here is a helpful little article to refer to.

 On that note, CPR is a very, very, VERY violent and physically exhausting procedure.
 As in, if you don’t break or crack their ribs you aren’t doing it right.
 The human heart is a very powerful muscle- it takes a lot to keep it going and to kickstart it.
 CPR is only about 1/3rd the usual BPM of a normal human heart, for those who were unaware.
 Like I mentioned at the beginning, the point isn’t to resuscitate.
-You are simply maximizing their chances until advanced providers arrive on scene.
+You are simply maximizing their chances until advanced providers arrive on sceneand take over.
 Let’s say it takes 7 minutes for EMS to get there, that’s still 7 minutes without oxygen or blood flow if you do nothing.
 But with CPR, you are greatly increasing their chances.
-(On that note, North American Rescue does make a microshield mouth barrier for CPR.)

 PoliceOne is a great resource for all police and security.
 Here is an article talking about first aid courses for cops on there.
 Here is another one that is very information dense but a good resource nonetheless.